Raspberry PI IoT Network Monitor

 Network hardware looks a bit like this:

-Note: ALL IoT traffic MUST flow through the SentinelPi for these monitors.
-This recipe relies on network design (isolated subnet) and capabilities (Port Mirroring).
+Note: ALL IoT traffic MUST flow through the SentinelPi for these monitors to work.
+This recipe relies on network design (isolated subnet) and a semi-smart switch with Port Mirroring capabilities.
 There are alternative approaches - See Internet_Traffic_Monitor_Approaches.

 Software